amazon-ion/ion-hash/docs/spec.md

-Any UInt, Int, VarUInt, or VarInt fields are encoded in the manner defined in the [Amazon Ion Binary Encoding](http://amzn.github.io/ion-docs/binary.html) specification with one difference: such fields shall encoded in minimal fashion -- no padding is allowed.
+Any UInt, Int, VarUInt, or VarInt fields are encoded in the manner defined in the [Amazon Ion Binary Encoding](http://amzn.github.io/ion-docs/binary.html) specification with one difference: such fields are encoded in minimal fashion.
+No padding is allowed, and subfields must be be omitted from representations whenever possible.

+For example:
-For example, `0x00 0x00 0x00 0x81` is a valid VarUInt in Ion binary, but shall be encoded as `0x81` for hashing purposes.
-Similarly, `0x00 0x00 0x00 0x7F` is a valid UInt in Ion binary, but shall be encoded as `0x7F` for hashing purposes.
+* `0x00 0x00 0x00 0x81` is a valid VarUInt in Ion binary, but
+shall be encoded as `0x81` for hashing purposes.
+* `0x00 0x00 0x00 0x7F` is a valid UInt in Ion binary, but shall be
+encoded as `0x7F` for hashing purposes.
+* `0x51 0x80` and `0x52 0x80 0x00` are valid encodings of the decimal
+value `0.` in Ion binary, but shall be encoded as `0x50` (without both optional `exponent` and `coefficient` subfields) for hashing purposes.

 ## Typed Values